Is the GMAT Official Guide Enough?

 For most people, it’s most effective to use the Official Guide toward the end of their GMAT preparation, to refine and strengthen their skills.
 The questions in the Official Guide are in broad categories.
 So, you can use the Official Guide for doing practice sets of mixed types of questions.
 By practicing that way, you can become accustomed to answering different types of questions one after the other, similarly to how you will when you take the GMAT.

-For instance, for most of your Sentence Correction practice, you may have answered questions that involve similar types of issues.
-So, you can use the Official Guide to practice answering Sentence Correction questions involving different types of issues one after the other and get a different, more advanced type of practice.
+For instance, for most of your Critical Reasoning practice, you may have answered questions that involve similar types of arguments.
+So, you can use the Official Guide to practice answering Critical Reasoning questions involving different types of arguments one after the other and get a different, more advanced type of practice.

 For best results, you should use the Official Guide’s online question bank.
 The online question bank enables you to customize practice sets, is presented on a computer screen like the GMAT exam, and has questions in addition to the ones in the book.
 Also, since you’ll be using the online question bank, you can buy an ebook or Kindle version of the Official Guide, which is more portable than a big, paper book, and more ecologically friendly.